zeapsu/WISER_Optimization_VG/guidelines.md

 # 1. Challenge Overview:
- Sponsor's portfolio construction process lies at the heart of its investment strategy, balancing risk, return, and investor preferences across a vast landscape of asset classes and constraints.
+ Organizers's portfolio construction process lies at the heart of its investment strategy, balancing risk, return, and investor preferences across a vast landscape of asset classes and constraints.
 However, as portfolios grow in complexity—spanning thousands of securities, intricate guardrails, and real-time trading demands—classical optimization tools like GUROBI face growing limitations in speed, scalability, and solution diversity.
 This challenge explores how sampling-based quantum optimization can be harnessed to overcome these barriers.
 By leveraging hybrid quantum-classical algorithms and decomposition pipelines, the goal is to prototype a quantum-enhanced solution that can:

 1. Efficiently solve high-dimensional, constraint-heavy portfolio optimization problems.
 2. Deliver near-optimal asset allocations within tight runtime windows.